-SUPPLEMENTAL NOTE ON HOUSE SUBSTITUTE FOR HOUSE BILL NO. 2166
+SUPPLEMENTAL NOTE ON SUBSTITUTE FOR HOUSE BILL NO. 2166

-As Recommended by House Committee on Transportation
+As Amended by Senate Committee on Transportation

-Brief\
+Brief

-Sub. for HB 2166 would add several types of license plates and would amend requirements for distinctive license plate development and continuing distinctive license plates.
+Sub. for HB 2166, as amended, would add several types of license plates, would add reporting requirements for organizations sponsoring distinctive license plates, and would amend requirements for distinctive license plate development and continuing distinctive license plates.
 The new distinctive license plates to be issued on and after January 1, 2022, would be military branch license plates and three license plates for which royalty fees would be paid: Braden's Hope for Childhood Cancer license plates, proud educator license plates, and Alpha Kappa Alpha (AKA) license plates.
+The bill also would authorize Gadsden flag license plates, for which a fee would be paid.